Tenleytown–Glover Park Line: History

 Route N8 originally operated between Friendship Heights station and Glen Echo Park which replaced route C1.
-However, the route was discontinued in the 1990s and replaced by Ride On route 29 which operates on the same routing as route N8 but is extended to Bethesda station.
+However, the route was discontinued in the 1990s and replaced by Ride On route 29 which operates on the same route as route N8 but is extended to Bethesda station.

-The line was reincarnated as the Van Ness–Wesley Heights Line in 1999 to operate daily service between Van Ness–UDC station and Wesley Heights conjunction with the District of Columbia Small Bus Program.
+The line was reincarnated as the Van Ness–Wesley Heights Line in 1999 to operate daily service between Van Ness–UDC station and Wesley Heights in conjunction with the District of Columbia Small Bus Program.
 This was to eliminate the use of larger buses along Yuma Street due to various noise complaints with the larger buses.
 Route N8 mostly operated along Veazey Sreet, Van Ness Street, Yuma Street, Massachusetts Avenue, New Mexico Avenue, and Nebraska Avenue.
-The route also replaced routes H2, H3 and H4 routing to Westmoreland Circle along Yuma Street with H2 terminating at Van Ness and H3, H4 at Tenleytown–AU station.
+The route also replaced routes H2, H3, and H4 routing to Westmoreland Circle along Yuma Street with H2 terminating at Van Ness and H3, H4 at Tenleytown–AU station.
 The route mostly connects Wesley Heights residents and American University students to various destinations without having to transfer buses or take the train.
 The N8 mostly utilized the Orion IIs and 30 ft Orion Vs out of Western division due to its low demand route.

-2004 Service Changes

-On December 26, 2004, route N8 was extended to Glover Park via New Mexico Avenue in order to link residents to American University and Spring Valley.
+On December 26, 2004, route N8 was extended to Glover Park via New Mexico Avenue to link residents to American University and Spring Valley.

-2006 Proposed Changes

 In 2006, WMATA proposed to eliminate weekend service on the N8 due to low ridership.
 According to WMATA's performance measures, ridership on the route continued to be low averaging 123 passengers on 19 trips Saturday and 117 on 17 trips on Sunday.
 Performance measures goes as the following:

-2006 Service Changes

 On September 24, 2006, weekend service for route N8 was discontinued.
 Weekday service and its current routing remained unaffected.